Beau lines - Nail and Distal Digit

 - Habit tic deformity – Parallel transverse grooves.

-- Mees' lines – Transverse white bands resulting from arsenic poisoning, infections, systemic lupus erythematosus, acute renal failure, heart failure, or ulcerative colitis.
+- Mees' lines – Transverse white bands resulting from arsenic poisoning, infections, systemic lupus erythematosus, acute renal failure, heart failure, chemotherapy, or ulcerative colitis.

 - Half and half nails – White band proximally and a red-brown band distally, resulting from chronic renal disease, Kawasaki disease, liver and gastrointestinal diseases, zinc deficiency, and chemotherapy.